emanuelemassaro/LST_exposure/README.md

 In this repository we can find python notebooks and python scripts to run the main analysis for our results and the response to the reviwers.

-- SI_figures.ipynb: contains the link to data and the codes to generate the figures for the Supporting Information.
+- [Figures for Supportin Information: SI_figures.ipynb](notebooks/SI_figures.ipynb): contains the link to data and the codes to generate the figures for the Supporting Information.